Fula people: Herding

 During this period of constant movement of people and animals within Africa, some of these sanga cattle probably intermixed with the short-horned, thoracic-humped cattle to produce the thoracic-humped sanga.
 The latter may have migrated, most probably along with the spread of Islam, westerly to constitute what are today the lyre-horned cattle of West and Central Africa, including the Fulani cattle.
 Originally the White Fulani were indigenous to north Nigeria, southeast Niger and northeast Cameroon, owned by both Fulani and Hausa people.
 They then spread to southern Chad and western Sudan.

 Every year, in the Malian town of Diafarabé, Fulani men cross the Niger River with their cattle, in an annual cycle of transhumance.
 This annual festival is known in the local Fulfulde as the Dewgal.
 Since the founding of the village in 1818, it has always been the most important Fulani festival.
 It takes place on a Saturday in November or December; the day is carefully chosen based on the state of pastures and the water levels in the river Niger.
 During the rainy season, the river swells, and the areas around the village are inundated in water, as the level of the river Niger rises, and turns Diafarabe into an island.
 The cattle are kept on the lush fields up north or south, but when the West African Monsoon subsides and the drier season returns, the water level drops and the cattle can return home again.

 The crossing is more than a search for pastures; it is also a competition to show craftsmanship as a herdsmen.
 The cattle are driven into the river, and each herder, with no help from others, loudly encourages the animals to move forward as he stands or swims between them, holding on to the horns of the bulls.
 The smaller animals don't have to swim, but are lifted into pirogues.
 When all the cattle are back, they are judged by a panel, which decides whose animals are the "fattest".
 That herder is awarded "best caretaker", and he is awarded by the community.
-The worst caretaker ends up with a shameful "prize" – a peanut.
+The worst caretaker ends up with a shameful "prize" consisting of a single peanut.

-Besides being a competition of herdsmanship, it is also a social event; the herdsmen return after having been away for the most part of the year and they meet their family and friends again.
+Besides being a competition of herding skills, it is also a social event; the herders return after having been away for the most part of the year and they meet their family and friends again.
 It is a time for celebration.
 The women decorate their house with woven mats and paint the floor with white and black clay, braid their hair with very intricate patterns, and dress up for their husbands and loved ones.
 Impressed by the cultural significance attached to the annual event, UNESCO included it on its list of world cultural heritage events.